To set up mock server, you need only three things:

 });

-To get a different set of response, go to admin-ui and select a different variant for the above route and hit http://localhost:8080/message
+To get a different set of response, go to admin-ui and select a different variant for the above route and hit http://localhost:8080/message on your favorite browser.

 Storing mocked response in a file - This feature allows you to respond with a static data stored in a file instead of hard coding the response data in the routes definition.